Someone said it right,

 As it allows independent development and deployment, the organization can have autonomous teams that are working on a different part (can choose from the idea, execution, and deployment).
 They share a common vision among the team and are completely focused on delivering beyond what asked for.
 It further enhances collaboration between teams, and each team can have full ownership of everything they need to deliver to the end customers.

-There are various approaches to implement micro front-end in your application.
-It covers how best an application manages micro front-end by applying different techniques right from centralized routing to cross-application communication.
+There are various approaches to implement the micro front-end in your application.
+It covers how best an application manages the micro front-end by applying different techniques right from centralized routing to cross-application communication.